Ashish-Soni08/Machine-Learning-Pipelines-with-Azure-ML-Studio/README.md

 The parameter sweeps and training takes around 5 minutes to complete.

-## Task: Scoring and Evaluating the Models
+## Task 4: Scoring and Evaluating the Models

 Compare how the two models perform using the Score Model and Evaluate Model modules.